Hover to watch Full Screen, on bottom right

 Forgiveness on Mount Arafat,

 Muslim pilgrims long for their major and minor sins to be removed from their lives.
 John the Baptist’s words cry out that Jesus takes away the sins of the world.
-Pray that Muslims would not feel a cleansed heart, mind and soul until they realize the finished work that Jesus has accomplished on their behalf.
+Pray that Muslims would not feel a cleansed heart until they accept and delight in the finished work of Christ on our behalf.

 God appointed Jesus to be judge of the living and the dead.
 Everyone who believes in the Lord Jesus Christ receives forgiveness of sins.
 Pray that the truth of the Lord Jesus’ life, death and resurrection would penetrate the hearts of longing Muslims.
 Pray they will be drawn to the Giver of Life and believe in Him to receive the forgiveness of sins through His name alone.

 Pray that as many Muslims seek to stay up all night to pray, they would have dreams and visions of the Lord Jesus Christ (Acts 2:17).
-Ask God for an open heaven and for the people who are genuinely seeking an encounter with God to have one that leads them to the incredible truth found in Jesus.
+Ask God for an open heaven so that the ones who are genuinely seeking an encounter with God will meet Him through Jesus.

 Sacrifice an animal